There's something that doesn't get said enough, mostly because the people it applies to are too exhausted or embarrassed to say it themselves.

 Meanwhile, during those same decades, the cost of housing, healthcare, education, and childcare has increased at rates that make those flat wages feel like a pay cut delivered in slow motion.
 Median home prices in the US increased roughly 50% between 2015 and 2024.
 Wages for young workers grew about 15% over the same period.
 The math doesn't work.
 It hasn't worked for a long time.
 And no amount of career advice or productivity hacking can close a gap that large.

-This is the part that drives me slightly crazy when I hear people talk about this generation's struggles as though they're caused by avocado toast or poor financial discipline.
+This is the part that's slightly maddening when commentators talk about this generation's struggles as though they're caused by avocado toast or poor financial discipline.
 The problem isn't spending habits.
-The problem is that the fundamental economic equation that previous generations relied on, work hard, get educated, and you'll be able to afford a decent life, has been quietly dismantled while the advice built on top of it has stayed exactly the same.
+The problem is that the fundamental economic equation that previous generations relied on — work hard, get educated, and you'll be able to afford a decent life — has been quietly dismantled while the advice built on top of it has stayed exactly the same.

 What the pathway was supposed to look like

 The promise was simple and it was everywhere.
-Your parents said it.
-Your teachers said it.
-Your guidance counselors said it.
+Parents said it.
+Teachers said it.
+Guidance counselors said it.
 The culture said it so consistently that questioning it felt irrational.

 Get good grades.
 Get into a good college.
 Get a degree.
 Get an internship.
 Get an entry-level position.
 Work hard.
 Be patient.
 Move up.
 Buy a house.
 Start a family.
 Retire with some dignity.